andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ### Perception @ Scale [GT]

-@gaythu-rajan - re-home these two paragraphs further down the deck
+@gaythu-rajan - re-home these two paragraphs into slides further down the deck

 Having burnt their hand once, everyone was keen not to repeat the same mistake again.
 Which is all good only they didn't realise what the mistake was (not doing modelling enough and not iterating on it).
 Everyone now wanted to get it right and get it right the first time (well second time, anyway).
 So the business architects were constantly at me asking about the governance (i.e ring fence the model with tight governance so that noone can mess around with it!) and also expecting guarantees from me that this is the "correct" model!